 As well as syncing notes from iCloud, the Notes application can also sync notes with other accounts (for example, you can manage your notes using a Google Mail account, which could come in handy if you use an Android phone).

 The Mac App Store hasn’t changed a whole lot.
 It’s still the go-to place to find new applications for your Mac that can be quickly and easily installed on to your computer with just a couple of clicks.
-Mountain Lion does bring a few extra perks to the App Store, though.
+OS X Mountain Lion does bring a few extra perks to the App Store, though.

 The first (and most major) change is that system software updates (previously managed by the aptly named Software Update application) are now handled by the App Store, too.
 Instead of a window popping up over whatever you’re doing at inopportune moments, an alert notification will show up in the top right hand corner of your screen letting you know that there are updates to install – clicking on the “Details” button will take you to the App Store updates tab to show you what needs updating.